datanav/docs/configuration.rst

      -
      -

+   * - ``encoding``
+     - String
+     - | The character set to used to encode the text in the CSV file
+     - "UTF-8"
+     -

    * - ``id_field``
      - String
      - | The name of the column to use as ``_id`` in the generated entities.